ZjpWei/PALM/Metabolites/README.md

 ## 1. Prepare Analysis Data

-Execute `Prepare_data.R` to set up the analysis data.
+Execute `1.Prepare_data.R` to set up the analysis data.

 ## 2. Analyze Data Using PALM

-Run `MTBL_analysis_PALM.R` to perform the analysis with the PALM method.
+Run `2.MTBL_analysis_PALM.R` to perform the analysis with the PALM method.

 ## 3. Analyze Data Using Other Methods

-Run `MTBL_analysis_compare.R` to perform analyses using the following methods:
+Run `3.MTBL_analysis_compare.R` to perform analyses using the following methods:

 	•	ANCOM-BC2
 	•	LinDA